 You’re in for a delicious surprise with these quick and easy meatless meatballs.
-Made with oats, beans, and the classic Italian seasonings, these meatballs are sure to please the pickiest eater.
+Made with oats, beans, and the classic Italian seasonings, these meatballs made without meat are sure to please the pickiest eater.

 I created this recipe during the pandemic where many of my community members asked for nutritious recipes they could make for their family with easy-to-find and affordable ingredients.